 Tuesday, April 29, 2025

-WHEN IS IT SEXUAL HARASSMENT? looking at schools
+WHEN IS IT SEXUAL HARASSMENT? focusing on schools

 Franz Kafka, THE TRIAL

-or instance, does a professor's or teacher's touching or sexual humor become sexual harassment?
-Is it sexual harassment for a teacher or professor to treat female students different than males?
-If so, how different must it be?
-How about a department head or dean having a framed photo of his bikini-clad wife on his desk?
-Is a college or university supporting sexual harassment if their curriculum supposedly creates a "sexually hostile environment?"
-Is a college tolerating sexual harassment if a professor fails to stifle what some alleged aggressor says in class?
+Let's just look as the world of education.
+When, for instance, does a professor's or teacher's touching become sexual harassment?
+How differently may a teacher or professor treat female students before it morphs into sexual harassment?
+How about a professor having a framed photo of his bikini - clad wife on his desk?
+Is that sexual harassment?
+Is a college or university nurturing sexual harassment if their curriculum allegedly creates a "sexually hostile environment?"
+Is a college tolerating sexual harassment if a professor fails to stifle what some male student says about women in class?

-For answers to these and similar question refer to:
+For confusing input about these and similar issues, refer to:

 • the U.S. Equal Employment Opportunity Commission